swlaschin/fsharpforfunandprofit.com/_posts/2012-05-03-function-values-and-simple-values.md

 // result is 6
 {% endhighlight  %}

-It is important to understand that this is not assignment. “x” is not a “slot” or variable that is assigned to the value and can be assigned to another value later on.
-It is a onetime association of the name “x” with the value.
+It is important to understand that this is not assignment. "x" is not a "slot" or variable that is assigned to the value and can be assigned to another value later on.
+It is a onetime association of the name "x" with the value.
 The value is one of the predefined integers, and cannot change.
 And so, once bound, x cannot change either; once associated with a value, always associated with a value.

-This concept is a critical part of thinking functionally: *there are no “variables”, only values*.
+This concept is a critical part of thinking functionally: *there are no "variables", only values*.

 ## Function values ##

-If you think about this a bit more, you will see that the name “`add1`” itself is just a binding to “the function that adds one to its input”.
+If you think about this a bit more, you will see that the name "`add1`" itself is just a binding to "the function that adds one to its input".
 The function itself is independent of the name it is bound to.

-When you type `let add1 x = x + 1` you are telling the F# compiler “every time you see the name “`add1`”, replace it with the function that adds 1 to its input”. "`add1`" is called a **function value**.
+When you type `let add1 x = x + 1` you are telling the F# compiler "every time you see the name "`add1`", replace it with the function that adds 1 to its input". "`add1`" is called a **function value**.

 To see that the function is independent of its name, try: